 * That ethereal Capacity to foresee and envision Lanes developing before they actually do.

 * Processing Speed

 * Catch Point Capacity

 Agility: Excellent.
 Merely impressive Long Speed, but outstanding Acceleration.
-Adequate Fluidity.
+Extraordinary Fluidity.
 Exceptional Ricochet.
 Washington lacks polish at this early juncture, but his raw Explosiveness is clearly evident.

 Field Vision: Marginal.
 As noted, he's only been doing this for a few Years.
 It shows.

 Blocking: Marginal but with Potential.
 Good Motor.
 Marginal Combat Skills.
-Mediocre Power, but intriguing Sleeping Power.
+Mediocre but intriguing Intrinsic Power.